Serverless Architecture: A Beginner's Guide

 Monitor and Log Effectively

 Implement comprehensive logging and monitoring for your serverless functions.
-This aids in debugging and provides insights into performance and potential issues.
+This will aid in debugging and provide insights into performance and potential issues.

 Handle Cold Starts Proactively